Samsung

 Read More:

 The particular television we were sent for review has a curved 65-inch screen and offers HDR10+, Ultra HD, a host of streaming apps, Samsung's clever One Connect system, and the company's Ambient Mode, which attempts to make the huge black slab of a switched off television blend into your room.
-It also packs Samsung's QLED technology, which is billed as an alternative to the OLED tech used by televisions from LG and others.
+It also packs Samsung's QLED technology, billed as an alternative to the OLED tech used by televisions from LG and others.

 Samsung Q8C review: Design

-The back of the TV is quite deep, because Samsung has stuck with LCD screen technology instead of OLED.
-The difference here is that the pixels of an OLED screen each act as their own light source (the O stands for organic), while an LCD panel requires LED backlighting, which takes up space and makes the TV deeper.
-It is still just a couple of inches deep, however, and the curved shape of this particular model negates any issues here, because it inherently won't sit flush against your wall, so the thickness is less of a problem.
+The back of the TV is quite deep because Samsung has stuck with LCD screen technology instead of OLED.
+The difference here is that the pixels of an OLED screen each act as their light source (the O stands for organic), while an LCD panel requires LED backlighting, which takes up space and makes the TV deeper.
+It is still just a couple of inches deep, however, and the curved shape of this model negates any issues here, because it inherently won't sit flush against your wall, so the thickness is less of a problem.

 Samsung Q8C review: One Connect

-Samsung one connect boxAll of your A/V equipment plugs into the One Connect boxGearBrain
+All of your A/V equipment plugs into the One Connect boxGearBrain

-Picture of Samsung One Connect box connected to Samsung Q8C smart tevThe nearest cable is what connects to the TV, carrying all video, audio and powerGearBrain
+The nearest cable is what connects to the TV, carrying all video, audio and powerGearBrain

 Samsung Q8C review: Ambient Mode

-picture of Samsung Q8C Ultra HD television on an entertainment centerAmbient Mode tries to make the TV blend into your room - but it's more effective against patterned wallpaperGearBrain
+Ambient Mode tries to make the TV blend into your room - but it's more effective against patterned wallpaperGearBrain

 Samsung Q8C review: Picture quality

-For the full blockbuster experience we shut the curtains, dimmed the lights and loaded up Avengers: Infinity War on an Ultra HD Blu-ray.
+For the full blockbuster experience, we shut the curtains, dimmed the lights, and loaded up Avengers: Infinity War on an Ultra HD Blu-ray.
 This, as you might expect, was hugely impressive.
 Partly this is because the 65-inch screen was comically large for our room — where our own 55-inch TV sometimes feels intimidating — but mostly it is the picture quality.
 Large-scale shots have a huge sense of depth to them, while fast-paced action is smooth, and dark scenes manage to not disappear into a see of reflections.

-HDR content automatically switches the TV to its HDR picture mode (which is itself split into dynamic, standard, natural and movie sub-modes to help you find the right setting).
-Standing for High Dynamic Range, HDR content asks compatible TVs to make their picture much brighter and darker than normal, producing images where both the hazy cloud of a bright sky and the dirt in the shadow cast by a building are equally exposed and detailed.
+HDR content automatically switches the TV to its HDR picture mode (which is split into dynamic, standard, natural and movie sub-modes to help you find the right setting).
+Standing for High Dynamic Range, HDR content asks compatible TVs to make their picture much brighter and darker than normal, producing images where the hazy cloud of a bright sky and the dirt in the shadow cast by a building are equally exposed and detailed.

 But all of this is only possible if you feed the television with the very best content.
 Ultra HD Blu-rays are expensive (Avengers Infinity War is $40), and so are their players — we used a $500 Xbox One X, although the cheapest UHD players are around half this.